 7. Next, choose the radio button beside the option “Obtain DNS server address automatically“.

 8. Finally, click on “OK” to save the changes on your computer.

 Reboot your computer to save the changes on your computer.

-After rebooting, check if you are able to connect to the internet or not.
+After rebooting, check if you can connect to the internet or not.

 Fix-2 Set DNS to Google’s public DNS-

-Setting the DNS setting to the Google’s public DNS settings will solve this issue.
+Setting the DNS setting to Google’s public DNS settings will solve this issue.